Chucrallah-Nabil El-Hage

-Chucrallah-Nabil El-Hage (in شكرالله نبيل الحاج), also transliterated Shukrallah Nabil El Hajj (born on 26 February 1943 in Hajjeh, Lebanon), was the Archeparch of the Maronite Catholic Archeparchy of Tyre from 2003 until his retirement in 2020.
+Chucrallah-Nabil El-Hage (in شكرالله نبيل الحاج), also transliterated Shukrallah Nabil El Hajj (born 26 February 1943 in Hajjeh, Lebanon), was the Archeparch of the Maronite Catholic Archeparchy of Tyre from 2003 until his retirement in 2020.

 Life and education

 El-Hage was born in Hajjé, a village in the district of Sidon (Saida), which is part of the South Governorate in Southern Lebanon.

 He entered into the seminary of the Maronite Patriarchate in Ghazir in 1957.
 He completed his secondary education in 1962 after attending the Supplementary at Marist Brothers in Sidon as well.
 In 1963 El-Hage entered in the Saint Joseph University in Beirut, where he studied philosophy and theology.
 On 13 June 1970 El-Hage was ordained to the priesthood.
 In subsequent years he worked as a teacher and librarian at the clerical school of Ghazir, which he had attended as a pupil himself.

 In 1977, he obtained a degree in French language by the Lebanese University and received a grant from the government to study in France, where he obtained a Diploma of Advanced Studies (DEA) from the Provence University, and later obtained a doctorate in 1981 in the French language.